fencsik/ProbeTrack/00readme.txt

   stopped early because only 4 targets were used, which made analysis difficult
 * getmoving03: replication of getmoving01 with more pre-gap durations

+* motsearch01: new version of driftsearch studies with staircased exposure duration; first pilot study

 * probetrack1: basic probetrack experiment--track 4 out of 8 with SOAs
   of 0, 80, 160, 320, and 1280 ms--with a 133 ms gap